Vlad-Radz/data-engineering-inverted-index/README.md

 - Nice to have:
     - Scheduling and reindexing is missing
     - no automated tests written.
 If I would have tested my solution, I would have done it with `pytest` for unit and integration tests. `moto` could be used for mocking `AWS` services. `pytest` and `moto` integrate seemlessly.
 Also `minio` could be used as a local S3-API-compatible object storage for integration testing.
+    - Also no linters, `black`, `pre-commit`, `makefile` and other development tools that I usually use, were used in this project so far.
+    - The code needs to be fine-tuned in terms of productivity - I didn't really leverage power of parallelization of `Spark` (e.g. usage of multiple nodes and partitioning to avoid shuffling).

 What did I focus on:
 - scalability of solution --> `PySpark` as technology of choice